 5. What is the difference between Arabica and Robusta?

-Cultivation and processing
+Cultivation and Processing

 6. Where is coffee grown?

-More about the future of coffee: here
+More on the future of coffee: here

 7. How is coffee grown?

-Coffee grown in partial shade, Honduras
+Coffee in partial shade cultivation, Honduras

 8. How is coffee harvested?

-So which red is the right red?
+Which red is the right red?

 9. How is coffee processed?

-A pulping machine on Santa Rita, Nicaragua
+A depulping machine at Santa Rita, Nicaragua

-10. Climate change and coffee
+10. Climate Change and Coffee

 More about the coffee of the future in this video